-THE PROPOSED DEVELOPMENT/USE - BUSHFIRE PLANNING COMPLIANCE SUMMARY Environmental Considerations Assessment Outcome d environmental, biodiversity and conservation values limit the full application e protection measures?
-Yes Vill land with identified environmental, biodiversity and conservation values need to be managed in the implementation and maintenance of the bushfire protection measures - but not limit their application?
-The Acc ceptable Solutions of the Bushfire Protection Criteria (Guidelines) Assessment Outcome Element The Acceptable Solutions Concome 5: Vulnerable Tourism Land Uses A5.1 Siting and Design Not Compliant A5.1a Siting and Design - APZ Not Compliant A5.2 Vehicular Access Fully Compliant B&B/Holiday House - A5.2a Vehicular access - private driveways - technical requirements Fully Compliant within RBA A5.2b Vehicular access - signage Fully Compliant A5.3 Provision of Water Fully Compliant A5.3a Provision of water - reticulated Fully Compliant Other Docun nents Establishing Bushfire Protection Measure Variations or Additions Assessment Outcome A 'Planning Approval' or a 'Notice of Determination' which contains 'Conditions' to be met.
-N/A A DPLH/WAPC 'Positic A DPLH/WAPC 'Position Statement' Bushfire Management Plan Guidance for the Dampier Peninsula (DPLH 2021 Rev B) The Methodology Applied to the Development of an Alternative Solution Applied The necessity for an alternative solution is in response to non-compliance with the applicable acceptable solutions.
-Applied Merit based assessme nt - identified as 'minor' development (Guidelines s4.5.3) Yes The proposal is identified as minor development as a single house on an existin not be achieved within the lot. ng lot 1,100m2 or
+THE PROPOSED DEVELOPMENT/USE - BUSHFIRE PLANNING COMPLIANCE SUMMARY Environmental Considerations Assessment Outcome Will land with identified environmental, biodiversity and conservation values limit the full application of the required bushfire protection measures?
+Will land with identified in the implementation application?
+Yes Required Bushfire Protection Measures The Acc ceptable Solutions of the Bushfire Protection Criteria (Guidelines) Assessment Outcome Element The Acceptable Solutions Obleome 5: Vulnerable Tourism Land Uses A5.1 Siting and Design Not Compliant A5.1a Siting and Design - APZ Not Compliant A5.2 Vehicular Access Fully Compliant B&B/Holiday House - A5.2a Vehicular access - private driveways - technical requirements Fully Compliant within RBA A5.2b Vehicular access - signage Fully Compliant A5.3 Provision of Water Fully Compliant A5.3a Provision of water - reticulated Fully Compliant Other Docun Other Documents Establishing Bushfire Protection Measure Variations or Additions A 'Planning Approval' or a 'Notice of Determination' which contains 'Conditions' to be met.
+N/A A DPLH/WAPC 'Position Statement' Bushfire Management Plan Guidance for the Dampier Peninsula (DPLH 2021 Rev B) The Methodology Applied to the Development of an Alternative Solution Applied to the Development of an Alternative Solution The necessity for an alternative solution is in response to non-compliance with the applicable acceptable solutions.
+Applied to the Development of an Alternative Solution Merit based assessme Aerit based assessment - identified as 'minor' development (Guidelines s4.5.3) Yes The proposal is identified as minor development as a single house on an existin not be achieved within the lot. g lot 1,100m2 or

 Other 'Bushfire Planning' Documents to Be Produced This necessity for additional documents is determined by the proposed development/use type and the requirements established by SPP 3.7 and the associated Guidelines (as amended).
-They may be produced concurrently or subsequent to the BMP.
-Relevant actions will be identified within Section 6 'Responsibilities for Implementation of Bushfire Protection Measures.
-Required Bushfire Emergency Plan: An operational document presenting prevent, prepare, respond and recover procedures and associated actions.
+Required They may be produced concurrently or subsequent to the BMP.
+Relevant actions will be identified within Section 6 'Responsibilities for Implementation of Bushfire Protection Measures. kequied Bushfire Emergency Plan: An operational document presenting prevent, prepare, respond and recover procedures and associated actions.
 As necessary, supporting information to justify determinations is included.
 Summary Statement: To be developed alongside this BMP.
 Bushfire Emergency Information (Poster): As a concise response information poster for certain vulnerable land uses.
-Yes Summary Statement: To be developed alongside this BMP, to be provided to occupants.
+Summary Statement: To be developed alongside this BMP, to be provided to occupants.
 Bushfire Emergency Information (Content): As content for inclusion into the Site's Emergency Plan for certain high risk land uses: No Bushfire Risk Assessment and Management Report: No